 The Tower of London, a UNESCO World Heritage Site, is part of a fortified complex that originally served to protect the Normans from the incursions of the citizens of the City and other invaders.
 The White Tower, built by William the Conqueror, houses the wonderful St. John’s Chapel, a splendid example of Norman architecture.
-The fortress has performed, in its over 1000 years of history, various functions: it was a royal residence and state prison, a place of executions, a royal zoo, it hosted the jewels of the Crown and was also the seat of the mint of the kingdom.
+In its over 1000 years of history, the fortress has performed various functions: it was a royal residence and state prison, a place of executions, a royal zoo, it hosted the jewels of the Crown and was also the seat of the mint of the kingdom.
 The sixteenth-century costumed guards, the iconic “Beefeaters”, still guard the fortress today, together with the Ravens, birds of the raven family with a legendary history.
 It is said that King Charles II believed that if the six ravens guarding the fortress had abandoned it one day, the monarchy and the Tower would also have fallen.

 8. Tower Bridge

-Tower Bridge is the most famous drawbridge in the world and connects the Tower of London to the Southwark area.
+Tower Bridge is the most famous drawbridge globally and connects the Tower of London to the Southwark area.
 It offers one of the most appreciated and photographed views of the city, especially when it is illuminated.

-Visitors can walk the glass walkway located 42 meters above the Thames that connects the two towers, in the neo-Gothic style.
-When it was built it had to allow the passage of even very large ships on the river, for this reason, it had a hydraulic mechanism that exploited the power of steam.
+Visitors can walk the glass walkway located 42 meters above the Thames, connecting the two towers in the neo-Gothic style.
+When it was built, it had to allow even huge ships on the river.
+For this reason, it had a hydraulic mechanism that exploited the power of steam.
 Since the seventies, it has been replaced by a diesel-powered system, although the Victorian Engine Rooms, located in the North tower, can be visited and house the vintage gears.

 9. Camden Market

-Just for music lovers, a very special walking tour is dedicated that allows you to appreciate the most authentic charm of Camden, to discover its musical myths and legendary pubs.
+Just for music lovers, an exceptional walking tour is dedicated to that allows you to appreciate the most authentic charm of Camden, to discover its musical myths and legendary pubs.

 10. Hyde Park